What’s The Best Way To Learn To Code?

 1. Instructors with real-world experience

-2. Instructors and mentors that are actually active and available to answer questions inside and outside of the course content
+2. Instructors and mentors that are active and available to answer questions inside and outside of the course content

 3. Content that is being updated regularly